The History of Washington Square Park in New York City

 Photo: Brian Kachejian ©2020

 When one walks under the grand archway entrance into Manhattan’s Washington Square Park, they may not be aware of the long history behind the park that will soon surround them.
-Unlike many of New York City’s parks that were created by Robert Moses, the history of Washington Square Park precedes Robert Moses work.
-The origins of Washington Square Park go back to the days when the land that Washington Square Park is now situated on was host to a natural waterway named Minetta Creek.
-The name sprung from Native Americans language in which the word manitou defined life forces both good and bad.
-Some referred to the Minetta Creek as the “Devils Water.”
-The Minetta Creek has a storied history fueled by interaction upon the waterways by the Native Americans, the early Dutch Settlers and the British forces that eventually took over the land from the Dutch.
+Unlike many of New York City’s parks that were created by Robert Moses, the history of Washington Square Park precedes Robert Moses’s work.
+The origins of Washington Square Park date back to when the land it now occupies was home to a natural waterway, Minetta Creek.
+The name sprang from Native American language, in which the word manitou defined life forces both good and bad.
+Some referred to the Minetta Creek as the “Devil’s Water.”
+The Minetta Creek has a storied history, shaped by interaction with the waterways by Native Americans, early Dutch settlers, and the British forces that eventually took over the land from the Dutch.

-In the early 1600s, the land was cultivated by Native Americans until it was taken over by The Dutch who farmed on both sides of the Minetta Creek.
-When the Dutch began feuding with the Native American Indians, they offered the land to the so called half freed slaves.
+In the early 1600s, the land was cultivated by Native Americans until the Dutch took over, farming on both sides of Minetta Creek.
+When the Dutch began feuding with the Native American Indians, they offered the land to the so-called half-freed slaves.
 The land would become known as Land Of The Blacks.
-It was called that because certain members of the Black Militia such as Domingo Anthony, Manuel Trumpeter and Catalina Anthony were given land grants in the area.
-Also to become known as Little Africa, the land would be used by the half freed slaves to farm and raise families on.
+It was so called because certain members of the Black Militia, such as Domingo Anthony, Manuel Trumpeter, and Catalina Anthony, were granted land in the area.
+Also known as Little Africa, the land would be used by the half-freed slaves to farm and raise families on.

-In 1797, the governing body in the city known as the City’s Common Council converted the land into a Potter’s Field.
+In 1797, the governing body in the city, known as the City’s Common Council, converted the land into a Potter’s Field.
 That term was used to describe an area utilized to bury the extremely poor.
-Over the years, there have been many stories of public persecutions and hangings that occurred in the Potters Field.
-However, there is very little proof of those stores from public records with the exception of one hanging.
+Over the years, there have been many accounts of public persecutions and hangings in the Potter’s Field.
+However, there is very little evidence for those stories in public records, with the exception of one hanging.
 Nonetheless, a corner of the park has often been referred to as Hangmen’s Elm.

-In 1826, all of the land surrounding what we now know as Washington Square Park was converted into a militia training ground.
+In 1826, all the land surrounding what is now Washington Square Park was converted into a militia training ground.
 The area was labeled Washington Military Parade Ground.
 Parts of the grounds were turned into a public park in 1827.
 The park would soon become a meeting ground for public demonstrations and gatherings.
-It would also serve as an escape form the city streets as all future New York City parks would do.
-One of the most interesting early gatherings occurred in 1838 when Samuel F.B.
-Morse gave a public demonstration of his new invention called the telegraph in the middle of Washington Square Park.
+It would also serve as an escape from the city streets, as all future New York City parks would do.
+One of the most interesting early gatherings occurred in 1838, when Samuel F.B.
+Morse gave a public demonstration of his new invention, the telegraph, in the middle of Washington Square Park.

-In the 1850’s a park’s commission was formed to look over issues regarding Manhattan’s Central Park.
+In the 1850’s, a park commission was formed to address issues regarding Manhattan’s Central Park.
 In 1870, that commission was transformed into a governmental agency called the City’s Department of Public Parks.
 The new agency would look over all of the city’s public parks.
 From that point on, Washington Square Park would become one of the most important public parks in New York City.
 The newly formed Department of Public Parks would bring in an engineer named M.A.
-Kellogg, and a landscape Gardner named I.A.
+Kellogg and a landscape Gardner named I.A.
 Pilat to redesign the park.
-The two men installed curved paths and shaded areas to isolate the park even more from the city streets.
-As important as it was to offer the isolation of a park from the hustle and bustle of the city streets, the park would also serve as connection between Fifth Avenue and lower Manhattan by ways of the newly built carriage drive that ran through the park.
+The two men installed curved paths and shaded areas to further isolate the park from the city streets.
+As important as it was to offer the isolation of a park from the hustle and bustle of the city streets, the park would also serve as a connection between Fifth Avenue and lower Manhattan by way of the newly built carriage drive that ran through the park.

 Washington Square Park History